musella/musella.github.io/index.md

 layout: home
 ---

 I am a **Data Scientist** and **PhD** in **High Energy Physics**.
-In my work, I use machine learning to investigate the nature of fundamental interactions at the CERN Large Hadron Collider.
+For almost 15 years I used machine learning to investigate the nature of fundamental interactions at the CERN Large Hadron Collider.

+Currently, I help industrial clients in their **digital transformation** journey.

-**I like playing with** all sorts of **data**: text, images, graphs, time series...
-I recently started this blog to collect my experiments in applying machine learning algorithms to these datasets.
+**I like working with** all sorts of **data**: text, images, graphs, time series...
+In this blog I collect my experiments in applying machine learning algorithms to these datasets.

-Feel free to contact me on twitter or linkedin if you have any question or suggestion on the content.
+If you want to reach out, please contact me on twitter or linkedin.

+Enjoy the reading!